carpentries/instructor-training-bonus-modules/_episodes/02-online-workshops-module-2.md

 - "First key point.
 Brief Answer to questions.
 (FIXME)"
 ---

-## Understanding the Learner Experience
+## Setting the Stage for a Positive Learner Experience
 In Part 1 of this lesson, we talked about the importance of the right tool at the right time in setting the stage for a motivating, focused workshop experience.
 But, there is more to communication than choosing a platform!

 Online learners are most often joining your workshop from home, just as you are likely joining us from your home now, and will very likely be teaching or helping from home!

 'Home' can look very different to different people.
 Sometimes, features of a home environment can impact participation in an online workshop in new and different ways.
 Some effects can be positive!
 But where features of a learner's environment create barriers, a little advance planning can go a long way.
 Consider the home enviroment and equipment along with other potential accessibility issues, and plan accommodations wherever possible.

+What kind of experience do you want your learners to have?
+What kinds of things can get in the way, and how can we help?

 > ## Solutions (examples)
 > Optimal experience: